 Shraddha Kapoor Says She Had To Let Go Of The Saina Nehwal Biopic Because She Had Dengue

 Shraddha Kapoor has had a fantastic year in 2019.
 She has ruled the box office with her films Chhichhore and Saaho.
 But fans are eagerly waiting to see her in one of the most anticipated films of 2020, Street Dancer 3D.
 After that, she will start working on her next project, opposite Tiger Shroff.
-Shraddha is visibly very busy, but in the midst of all these films, she had to say no to an important project.
+Shraddha is visibly very busy, but amid all these films, she had to say no to an important project.

 Shraddha was offered a biopic on Badminton player, Saina Nehwal, and had even started shooting for it.
 But due to unavoidable circumstances, she had to let go of it.
 There was a clash of dates with Street Dancer 3D, and she couldn't say no to its director Remo D'Souza, whom she considers her guru.
 Her health issues at the time also made her let go of it.